President Obama announced a proposed rule that could make salaried workers eligible for overtime pay.

 President Obama: Employers Are Misclassifying Workers to Avoid Paying Minimum Wage

-In a speech in La Crosse, Wisconsin, the President said:
+In a speech in La Crosse, Wis., the president said:

 Not only did Obama make his stand in the state of Republican Governor and Presidential candidate Scott Walker, he also threw neighboring Minnesota’s funding of education and state minimum wage level in the face of Green Bay Packers fans.